stumpster/TwitchPlaysDnD/README.md

 **Note: Cloud computing can incur costs, make sure you understand the [AWS Polly pricing](https://aws.amazon.com/polly/pricing/) before configuring.**

 1. Create a new [AWS account](https://aws.amazon.com/).
-1. Create an IAM user in AWS to access AWS Polly through by: **These steps are not mandatory, but it is highly recommended that you DO NOT create an access key on the root account.**
+1. Create an IAM user in AWS to access AWS Polly through by:
     1. In the AWS console search for the `IAM` component and click on it.
     1. Click on `Users` and click on `Create User`.
     1. Give this user a name (e.g. `Polly`) and click `Next`.
     1. Click on `Attach policies directly` and search for `AmazonPollyFullAccess`.
 Select it and click `Next`.
     1. Click `Create User`
     1. Back in the IAM Users page, click on the new user and click on `Security Credentials`.
     1. Scroll down and in the `Access Keys` section click on `Create access key`.
     1. Click on `Local code`, click `Next`, and then click `Create access key`.
     1. Copy the access key and secret access key to the `config.json` fields under `aws_settings`.
 1. Modify your `character` voices in `config.json` according to the voices that you would like to use from the [AWS Polly voicelist](https://docs.aws.amazon.com/polly/latest/dg/voicelist.html).
 By default, only voices that are available as `Standard Voices` can be used since these have much more AWS free credits available.

 TODO: